Difference Between Criminology vs Criminal justice vs Forensic science

 Further educational opportunities

-A graduate may decide to pursue advanced educational opportunities to build a more sophisticated knowledge base and advance their careers in accordance with their professional interests.
+A graduate may pursue advanced educational opportunities to build a more sophisticated knowledge base and advance their careers in accordance with their professional interests.

 This is especially true for jobs where master’s and doctoral degrees are required for applicants to be considered.
 Graduate programs in criminal justice or other related fields, such as law, philosophy, sociology, or psychology, are options open to students who earn undergraduate degrees in the discipline.